BrianLusina/gopher-land/gopuzzles/anagram/README.md

 Given `"listen"` and a list of candidates like `"enlists" "google" "inlets" "banana"` the program should return a list containing `"inlets"`.

+### Source

+Inspired by the Extreme Startup game [https://github.com/rchatley/extreme_startup](https://github.com/rchatley/extreme_startup)

+---

+## Generate Anagrams

+Write a function that returns a array of all anagrams given a string.

+---

 ## Running the tests